Wednesday, November 6, 2024

 The processors that are built into smartphones are getting faster and faster, but will they ever reach the speeds of those processors that are built into computers?

 Smartphones in your pocket are powerful.
 Much more powerful than some servers used many years ago, and more powerful than some modern computers today.
-Interestingly, your phone today has more processing power than NASA’s computer that sent astronauts to the moon and back in 1969.
+Interestingly, your today has more processing power than NASA's computer that sent astronauts to the and back in 1969.

 But the microprocessors used in today's smartphones still lag behind those built into computers.
 The question that arises is – is it the same technology?
 We will try to answer this question below, writes A Magazine